SharePoint Pricing 2026

 - Free tier: No free tier available

 SharePoint offers 5 pricing tiers: SharePoint Plan 1, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 E3, Microsoft 365 E5.
-Standard paid plans include SharePoint Plan 1 at $5/user/month, Microsoft 365 Business Basic at $7/user/month, Microsoft 365 Business Standard at $14/user/month.
+Paid plans include SharePoint Plan 1 at $5/user/month, Microsoft 365 Business Basic at $7/user/month, Microsoft 365 Business Standard at $14/user/month.
 The Microsoft 365 Business Basic plan is small businesses needing email, teams, and sharepoint without desktop office apps.

 Compared to other document management software, SharePoint is positioned at the budget-friendly price point.